 General advice on competence, awareness and training can be found in ISO 14000 - Environmental management, OHSAS 18001 Occupational Health and Safety, the draft ISO 45001 - Occupational health and safety.

-Where there is no formalised project management system or no pre-existing arrangements for record keeping, then the Project Team should follow this procedure to establish appropriate record keeping arrangements.
+Where there is no formalised project management system or no pre-existing arrangements for record keeping, then the Delivery Team should follow this procedure to establish appropriate record keeping arrangements.

 4.7.2.
 Warnings and Potential Project Risks